Michael Ripper

-Michael George Ripper (27 January 1913 – 28 June 2000) was an English character actor.
+Michael George Ripper (27 January 1913 – 28 June 2000) was an English character actor who appeared in many British horror, comedy and science fiction films.

+Career

-He began his film career in quota quickies in the 1930s and until the late 1950s was virtually unknown; he was seldom credited.
+Ripper began his film career in quota quickies in the 1930s and until the late 1950s was virtually unknown; he was seldom credited.
 Along with Michael Gough he played one of the two murderers in Laurence Olivier's film version of Richard III (1955).

-Ripper became a mainstay in Hammer Film Productions playing supporting character roles: coachmen, peasants, tavern keepers, pirates and sidekicks.
-Appearing in more of the company's films than any other performer, these included The Camp on Blood Island (1958), The Revenge of Frankenstein (1958), The Mummy (1959), The Brides of Dracula (1960), Captain Clegg (1962), The Scarlet Blade (1963), The Reptile (1966), The Plague of the Zombies (1966) and The Mummy's Shroud (1967).
+From the late 1940s Ripper became a mainstay in Hammer Film Productions playing supporting character roles: coachmen, peasants, tavern keepers, pirates, soldiers, and sidekicks.
+Appearing in more of the company's films than any other performer, these included There Is No Escape (1948), X the Unknown (1956), The Camp on Blood Island (1958), The Revenge of Frankenstein (1958), The Mummy (1959), The Brides of Dracula (1960), Captain Clegg (1962), The Scarlet Blade (1963), The Reptile (1966), The Plague of the Zombies (1966) and The Mummy's Shroud (1967).

-Some of his parts were little better than glorified bits (as in The Curse of the Werewolf), but his penultimate role for Hammer Films was a significant supporting part as a landlord in Scars of Dracula in 1970.
+Some of Ripper's parts were little better than glorified bits (as in The Curse of the Werewolf (1961)), but his penultimate role for Hammer Films was a significant supporting part as a landlord in Scars of Dracula in 1970.
 (His last Hammer role was as a railway worker in the atypical comedy That's Your Funeral two years later.)